Feeling our way through the Climate Crisis

 Whether you're experiencing anxiety, hopelessness, emotional shutdown, rage, or confusion about how to live in alignment with your values… These are human responses that show you are paying attention and care deeply about what’s happening to our home.

-• Exploring values-based living and ethical tension
+• Explore values-based living and ethical tension

 who this is for?